GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2024-06-04 04:25:56 IST
+This content is dynamically generated in Indian Time (IST): 2024-06-04 04:44:25 IST

 Current Weather in Coimbatore:
-Temperature: 24.60 °C
+Temperature: 24.88 °C
-Condition: overcast clouds
+Condition: mist